Everything you need to know about moles, our process, and what to expect when you hire Bluegrass Mole Control.

 ▼

-We use professional-grade underground trapping — the only method with a proven track record for mole removal.
-But the trap itself is only part of the equation.
+We use professional spring scissor traps — a time-tested, highly effective method for mole removal.
+The trap itself is only part of the equation.
 The real skill is reading the tunnel system correctly.
 Moles create far more tunnel than they actively patrol, and placing traps in abandoned or inactive runs produces no results.
-Our process starts by walking the property and probing the soil to locate deeper primary tunnels — the corridors the mole travels consistently between feeding areas and its nest.
-We then use a collapse-and-confirm method: a small section of tunnel is pressed down and marked.
-If the mole repairs it within 24–48 hours, that tunnel is confirmed active and is where the trap goes.
-This is what separates professional trapping from guesswork.
-We do not use poison baits, repellent granules, or vibrating stakes — these have no proven efficacy against moles and can harm pets, other wildlife, and surrounding soil.
+Our process starts by walking the property and probing the soil to identify which surface tunnels are actively being used.
+We then use a collapse-and-confirm method: a small section of the tunnel is pressed down and marked.
+If the mole repairs it within 24–48 hours, that tunnel is confirmed active — and that is where the trap is set.
+Spring scissor traps are positioned directly in the active run at the surface, triggering when the mole passes through.
+This precise placement based on confirmed activity is what separates professional removal from guesswork.
+We do not use poison baits, repellent granules, or vibrating stakes — these have no proven efficacy against moles and can harm pets, other wildlife, and the surrounding soil.

 Is trapping safe around my pets and children?